 Opting for a CVL rather than waiting to be forced into compulsory liquidation will give you, as a director, more control over the whole process, which is important if you have ambitions to buy assets from the liquidator and set up a phoenix company to continue trading the business.

 Though, sometimes it is a good option to choose your own liquidator and place the company into liquidation from a much earlier point in time.
 This gets rid of the stress of having to wait for the company to eventually be wound up.
-All creditor pressure will be gone before it can even really start to begin, and the debt of your company will be put to bed, which is always a great feeling.
+All creditor pressure will be gone before it can even really start to begin, and the debt of your company will be put to bed, which is always a great feeling and the leaving way to rescue a company.

 It could be less costly than you think